akio-tomiya/LatticeQCD.jl/README.md

 This code enabales you to perform lattice QCD calculations!
 A native Julia code for Lattice QCD.

-LatticeQCD.jl v2 adds the typed, Param-free simulation workflow; see [changes.md](changes.md) for details.
+LatticeQCD.jl v2 introduces a typed simulation workflow while retaining the existing parameter files and legacy entry points.

 - [What is lattice QCD?
 (PDG)](https://pdg.lbl.gov/2019/reviews/rpp2018-rev-lattice-qcd.pdf) : Lattice regulated quantum chromo-dynamics used in high energy physics.